AndProx/AndProx/README.md

 - Many LF commands appear to work.

 - LF graphs are not available yet.
+(Issue #1, Issue #2)

 - Scripting doesn't work properly, but most of the ground work is there.
+(Issue #3)

 - Most HF card functions don't work properly yet (likely to be a firmware issue).
+(Issue #4)

 - `hf mf hardnested` commands use a lot of memory.
 In the event of running out of memory, it will close the application without warning.

 - Anything output from `printf` won't be displayed.  `PrintAndLog` will be displayed, but will not be written to disk.
+(Issue #5)

 - Probably doesn't exit or sleep cleanly, causing high battery use.
 Swipe the app away from the App Switcher when done, and unplug the PM3.